 - you use a large cutting board on a uncluttered work area, so the food has room to tumble off and settle, and you don’t waste time chasing zucchini slices behind pots of utensils and jars of multivitamins,

 - you frequently “wipe” the side of the blade (I use my fingers, some people use the edge of the board) to detach the pieces of food that are sticking to it,

 - and you have a prep bowl ready (I use my colander) to regularly transfer the food you’ve just cut, and avoid getting overrun with piles of slices and cutting twice into the same pieces.

-* Peter is currently working on an hour-long video on knives, which will be ready in a couple of months.
-For a good introduction to his style, and the way he looks at cooking in a manner different from what it is usually thought of or taught, check out his video on sauces, in which he goes against Escoffier's teachings.
+* Peter has released an hour-long video on knives that’s a great primer.
+For a further introduction to his style, and the way he looks at cooking in a manner different from what it is usually thought of or taught, check out his video on sauces, in which he goes against Escoffier’s teachings.